auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 </div>

 ### Set up the Input and Output
- Let's create our `input.pbtxt` and `output.pbtxt` files that are required for running a pipeline.

 **Input File:** For the input, we are using the `face_demo_82s.nv12.h264` file in `VMSS2.0/tutorial/K260_Kria_SOM/assets`.
 By editing `rtsp_persondetect_rtsp.pbtxt`, you should specify the path [on line 12](./assets/rtsp_persondetect_rtsp.pbtxt#L12) (inside the `video_source` calculator node options) as below:

 ```
 path: "/<path to>/face_demo_82s.nv12.h264"
 ```
-**Output File:** For the output, we follow the same logic, but instead of saving the ouput to a file, we are going to stream the results live by pushing the output to Aupera's public RTSP server.
+**Output Stream:** For the output, we follow the same logic, but instead of saving the ouput to a file, we are going to stream the results live by pushing the output to Aupera's public RTSP server.
 To do this, simply pick any unique arbitrary name and append it to `rtsp://vmss.auperatechnologies.com:554/`.
 Then, include this full URL in `rtsp_persondetect_rtsp.pbtxt` [on line 93](./assets/rtsp_persondetect_rtsp.pbtxt#L93) (inside the `video_sink` options) with your output url as shown below:

 ```
 path: "rtsp://vmss.auperatechnologies.com:554/your-output-name"